 Currently, Transredes has no firm transport contracts with shippers in Bolivia and the network is utilized on an interruptible basis.

-In the financial projections of Transredes, its gas transport capability and capacity increase up to 1,087 MMcfd (30.7 MMcmd) occurs by 2003 as a result of the demand requirements of the Brazilian, Bolivian and Argentine markets.
+In the financial projections of Transredes, its gas transport capability and capacity increase up to 1,087 MMcfd (30.7 MMcmd) by 2003 as a result of the demand requirements of the Brazilian, Bolivian and Argentine markets.
 Its liquids transport volumes increase steadily from 46,000 Bbld to over 100,000 Bbld by 2003.

 Operating Expenses -- Labor, Materials and Third Parties

-In 1999, Transredes maintained a stable labor and SG&A cost structure at approximately US$28 million.
-In 2000, operations and maintenance expenses (labor, SG&A and allocations to other companies) are projected to increase slightly to approximately US$30 million notwithstanding a substantial increase in energy transport, a substantially increased network area and increased business overall.
-A significant portion of the O&M expenses are denominated in Bolivianos.
+A significant portion of Transredes’ O&M expenses are denominated in Bolivianos.
+In 1999, Transredes maintained a stable labor and SG&A cost structure of approximately US$28 million.
+In 2000, operations and maintenance expenses (labor, SG&A and allocations to other companies) are projected to increase to approximately US$30 million reflecting the increased network area.

 Deferred Account Accumulation

-Accounting for the deferred account will be provided in the data room.
+Accounting for the Deferred Account will be provided in the data room.

 Other Items